jasonyu1996/elasticlave/README.md

 ## On FireSim
 ### Requirements and Dependencies
 You need to set up FireSim on AWS EC2.
-Elasticlave has been tested on FireSim 1.9.0.
+Elasticlave and the associated scripts in this repository have been tested on FireSim 1.9.0, which is included as a submodule in `firesim/` along with the Elasticlave-specific configuration files.
 Please refer to the [FireSim documentation](https://docs.fires.im/en/1.9.0/) for instructions.

 We have dockerised the remaining software dependencies.
 See the [official website of Docker](https://www.docker.com/) for instructions on installing Docker on your system.